SivalenSivalingam/Programming-Principles-Notes/README.md

 One of the reason of code duplication is tight coupling.
 If your code is tightly coupled, you just can’t reuse it.
 And here comes your duplication.

 # GRASP
-General Responsibility Assignment Software Patterns
+GRASP (General Responsibility Assignment Software Patterns) is a design pattern in object-oriented software development used to assign responsibilities for different modules of code.